Highlights

 Day 1) Arrival in Bari

 Make your way to colorful Bari, whose airport is well connected to Rome and other European hubs (or by train from Rome).
 The city was a bustling commercial hub during the Middle Ages and played an important role in the Crusades.
 It has several beautiful churches and a colorful Old Town.
-Meet the group 5 p.m. for a casual city walk followed by a welcome drink and dinner.
+Meet the group 4 p.m. for a guided walking tour of the old town followed by a welcome drink and dinner.
 Overnight Bari.

 Days 2-4) Vieste and the Gargano Peninsula

 Transfer north today to the beautiful Gargano Peninsula, whose colorful fishing towns and unspoilt nature will captivate you.
 En route we stop to visit a spectacular and unique Medieval castle and then settle into our lovely hotel in the port town of Vieste.
 Two days of gentle walks will take you into a primeval forest full of ancient trees and also allow a stroll along the beach.
-We also have a few cultural surprises that range from a mountain-top pilgrimage site as well as some culinary delights.
+From there we visit one of the prettiest towns in Puglia, which sits on a cliff 300 ft. above the sea and retains the fortifications, alleyways, and white-washed houses from centuries past.
+We also have some culinary activities to delight your palate!
 2 nights Vieste.

 Days 5-7) The Valle d’Itria